anjannair/Rufus-Discord-Bot/README.md

 • Moderation - Ban, kick, warn, prune messages, mute and unmute all and muting and unmuting a user (same goes for deafening) features are included with appropriate permissions.

-• AutoModeration - Remove a list of bad words and dangerous links (nsfw included) and keep your server clean.
+• AutoModeration - Remove a list of bad words and dangerous links (nsfw included) along with captcha for new members(bots are ignored) and keep your server clean.

 • Games - Currently 8ball and TicTacToe are included.